Differentially Private Bilevel Optimization: Introduction

 In this work, we study bilvel optimization under differential privacy (DP) \citep{dwork2006calibrating}.
 As ML models are deployed in an ever-growing number of applications, protecting the privacy of the data on which they are trained is a major concern, and DP has become the gold-standard for privacy preserving ML \citep{abadi2016deep}.
 Accordingly, DP optimization is extensively studied, with a vast literature focusing both on empirical and stochastic objectives under various settings \citep{chaudhuri2011differentially,kifer2012private,bassily2014private,wang2017differentially,bassily2019private,wang2019differentially,feldman2020private,tran2022momentum,gopi2022private,arora2023faster,carmon2023resqueing,ganesh2024private,lowy2024make}.

-Nonetheless, private algorithms for bilevel optimization remain largely underexplored, and in particular, no gradient-based algorithm (aka first-order, which uses only gradient queries) that solves bilevel problems under DP, is known to date.
+Nonetheless, private algorithms for BO remain largely underexplored, and in particular, no gradient-based algorithm (aka first-order, which uses only gradient queries) that solves BO problems under DP, is known to date.
 This is no coincidence: until recently, no first-order methods with finite time guarantees were known even for non-private bilevel problems.
 This follows the fact \citep[Lemma 2.1]{ghadimi2018approximation} that under mild regularity assumptions, the so-called hypergradient takes the form:

-Consequently, directly applying a ``gradient'' method to $F$ requires inverting Hessians of the lower level problem at each time step, thus limiting applicability in contemporary high-dimensional applications.
-Following various approaches to tackle this challenge (see Section~\ref{sec: related}), recent breakthroughs were finally able to provide fully first-order methods for bilevel optimization with non-asymptotic guarantees \citep{liu2022bome,kwon2023fully,yang2023achieving,chen2024finding}.
-These recent algorithmic advancements show promising empirical results in large scale applications, even up to the LLM scale of ${\sim} 10^9$ parameters \citep{pan2024scalebio}.
+Consequently, directly applying a ``gradient'' method to $F$ requires inverting Hessians of the lower-level problem at each time step, thus limiting applicability in contemporary high-dimensional applications.
+Following various approaches to tackle this challenge (see Section~\ref{sec: related}), recent breakthroughs were finally able to provide fully first-order methods for BO with non-asymptotic guarantees \citep{liu2022bome,kwon2023fully,yang2023achieving,chen2024finding}.
+These recent algorithmic advancements show promising empirical results in large scale applications, even up to the LLM scale of ${\sim} 10^9$ parameters \citep{pan2025scalebio}.

 On the downside, as we will show, first-order bilevel techniques can lead to major privacy violations.
 Intuitively, this is due to possibly private information leaking between the inner and outer objectives, since $\nabla F(\bx)$ itself depends on $\by^*(\bx)$ (as seen in \eqref{eq: hypergradient 2nd order}).
 In fact, we show in Section~\ref{sec: leak} that even a single hypergradient computation can completely break privacy, even when the upper-level objective does not depend on the data at all.